hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ## Learning Objectives
 * Describe current approaches for evaluating differences in cell proportions between groups
+* Distinguish between cluster-based and cluster-free methods for DA analysis
 * Run miloR for differential abundance analysis on VSM cells

 ## Differential abundance of celltypes